Get a global view of your tax liability and how key federal and international tax rules impact your bottom line

 In response to Trump’s executive action to withdraw from the OECD global tax deal, House Republicans re-introduced the Defending American Jobs and Investment Act.
 The bill would raise U.S. income tax rates on investors and corporations in those countries identified as having imposed “discriminatory and extraterritorial” taxes against American businesses.
 Once enacted, this new income tax rate would increase by five percentage points each year for four years, raising the tax rate by 20 percentage points in total.

-Tax strategies for international corporations under the TCJA
+Tax strategies for international corporations

-To address these issues, the TCJA made extensive changes to how foreign-sourced corporate income is taxed by moving to more of a territorial-based system.
-Income tax planning for multinational corporations should include, defensively, a focus on preserving the full benefit of mechanisms that reduce double taxation, such as the foreign tax credit, and, offensively, working with the new rules to manage the impact of new tax structures, including the global intangible low-taxed income (GILTI) rules.
-The following sections detail these international tax reforms.
+To address these issues, the 2017 Tax Cuts and Jobs Act (TCJA) made extensive changes to how foreign-sourced corporate income is taxed, by moving to more of a territorial-based system.
+Many companies have transitioned income tax planning for multinational corporations to include, defensively, a focus on preserving the full benefit of mechanisms that reduce double taxation, such as the foreign tax credit, and, offensively, working with the new rules to manage the impact of new tax structures introduced by the One Big Beautiful Bill Act (OBBBA), including the net controlled foreign corporation (CFC) tested income (NCTI), which replaces the GILTI regime beginning in 2026.

-When a U.S. person or corporation engages in foreign business operations or direct foreign investments, either directly or through U.S.-chartered corporate entities, they may also attract foreign income taxes.
+When a U.S. person or corporation engages in foreign business operations or direct foreign investments, either directly or through U.S.-chartered corporate entities, they may also attract direct foreign income taxes.
 Any tax imposed abroad therefore threatens to be a second layer of taxation.

 The main accommodation of the U.S. tax system to the possibility of income taxation imposed by other countries is the foreign tax credit (FTC).
 The credit is a dollar-for-dollar reduction of U.S. taxes for income taxes paid to foreign countries, up to the level of U.S. taxation.

-- Repealing the fair market value method of asset valuation for purposes of allocating and apportioning interest expense under 864(e)(2)
+- Repealing the fair market value method of asset valuation for purposes of allocating and apportioning interest expense under §864(e)(2)

-- Adding 904(b)(4), which provides rules for the treatment of 245A dividends
+- Adding §904(b)(4), which provides rules for the treatment of §245A dividends

-- Adding two new foreign tax credit limitation categories to 904(d)(1)
+- Adding two new foreign tax credit limitation categories to §904(d)(1)

-- Substantially amending the deemed-pair FTC under 960
+- Substantially amending the deemed-pair FTC under §960

-- Repealing the indirect FTC under 902, which previously allowed an indirect FTC to domestic corporations that owned 10% or more of the voting stock in certain foreign corporations
+- Repealing the indirect FTC under §902, which previously allowed an indirect FTC to domestic corporations that owned 10% or more of the voting stock in certain foreign corporations

 The Treasury and IRS have released several sets of FTC regulations that address the changes made by the TCJA to the FTC regime.
 Most significantly, the 2020 proposed FTC regulations amend the definition of a creditable foreign income tax and amended certain sourcing and allocation and apportionment rules.